The Philippines is a great destination for travelling and scuba diving

 Harolds Dive Center is under Filipino management and supports the local population of the Philippines

 All of this, together with the big amount of Filipino staff working at the diving centre and their positive attitude, I can see that this scuba dive centre helps not only the environment.
 The dive centre is extremely sustainable and helps in ocean conservation, protects the environment, supports the local population of the Philippines and provides a great guest experience for their divers, snorkellers and travellers.
+Shortly, a way of sustainable and conscious travelling and scuba diving Apo Island on the Philippines.

 Dolphins & different whale species are seen during scuba diving on Apo Island

-Harold also tells me a bit more about the scuba diving in general.
+Harold also tells me a bit more about scuba diving in general.
 “Sometimes bigger stuff pass by here”, says Harold Biglete, owner of Harold´s Divecenter, “Because there is a channel between Negros and Siquijor Island, everything is possible.”
 He tells me that sometimes dolphins, blue whales and pilot whales pass through the channel.
 Also, the whale shark has been seen scuba diving here.
 He continues to tell me that Apo Island is more famous for reef fish, the huge schools of jackfish, reef dwellers and macro life but that they also have seen the thresher shark and manta rays.

 More information about this scuba diving centre in Dumaguete on the Philippines